IBMSpectrumComputing/spectrum-schematics-cluster/README.md

 **Recommend to use standalone ibm-cloud-provider and terraform to deploy bare metal**

-Due to the current limit of schematics, bare metal needs to use remote-exec provisioner and in turn requires to provide your ssh private key.
-To provide private key, you need fork the repository and update terraform.tfvars, there is security concern.
-This can be solved when next release of ibm-cloud-provider is deployed on schematics.

 Since datacenter and fixed_config_preset has to be specified and there is no good way to make sure the selection can be satisfied, you may need to try several times.
 "D2620V4_128GB_2X800GB_SSD_RAID_1_K80_GPU2" is good GPU preset

 - master_use_bare_metal = true will create masters as bare metal servers
 - datacenter_bare_metal is the datacenter where to deploy bare metal servers
 - os_reference_bare_metal is the operating system to deploy on bare metal servers
-- **ssh_privte_key** is required for bare metal so far, specify it in terraform.tfvars

 ## Available Data Centers
 Any of these values is valid for use with the `datacenter` variable: